jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

       see :ref:`how to install tree` to install tree_

-    * If it is installed and there is nothing in the directory_, the terminal_ shows
+    * If it is installed and there is nothing in the directory_, the terminal_ is your friend and shows

       .. code-block:: python